libertine-linux/libertine/README.md

 	git clone https://github.com/lemonrock/libertine.git
 	cd libertine
-	git submodule update --init --recursive
+	git submodule update --init --recursive --recommend-shallow
 	# Wait a long time

-	# If you have docker, this uses a pristine minimal Alpine Linux to bootstrap
-	montebianco/montebianco-docker alpine-build ./libertine -v 4 --machine example
-	# Wait a long time; takes about 38 minutes on 8-core Mac Pro inside a VM; takes forever if using Mac Docker; doesn't work with dlite (NFS time sync is screwy)

-	# Run your new Libertine Linux 'example' machine in QEMU
-	montebianco/montebianco-qemu --machine example
+	# Run inside docker
+	./libertine-docker -v 2

+	# Test using qemu (requires qemu-system-x86_64 to be present)
+	./test-with-qemu

 	# Now log on to the console with a root password of 'helloworld'; by default root logins by password disabled (as they are for all users)

-If you don't want to use docker, you can just run directly with `./libertine -v 4`.
-This has only been tested on Alpine Linux.
+If you don't want to use docker, you can just run directly with `./libertine -v 2`.
+This has only been tested on Alpine Linux 3.8.

 To see what's going on, take a look at the files in `machines`.
 If you copy the `example` machine folder, you can start work on your own.
 Machine names should be simple; DNS hostnames work best.